cmaumet/zmeta/README.md

 <Specify precise steps, including any datasets that need to be downloaded and path variables that need to be set>
 ### Simulations

+#### Install
- - Set the path to output folder in config_path
+ - Set the path to output folder in config_path ==> script should be updated !!
  - change the command to launch octave (as per your OAR cluster)
  - install spm for Octave

+#### Run
 ```console
 cd src/simus
 run_simulation.sh
 ```

-check job running
-oarstat | grep cmaumet
+- need to run though all the sets of parameters in files within paramarrays folder

+Useful commands see (in another file) check job running oarstat | grep cmaumet how to check for any error in an OAR file and how to retreive parameters from those in order to reset new jobs

+#### Export results

 ### Real data
 #### Download the data